All Products

 The period of time for which snapshots are retained.
 Valid values: 1 to 180.
 Unit: days.

-If the system creates up to 30 snapshots for a cloud computer, the system deletes the earliest snapshot to retain the latest snapshot.
+If the system creates more than 30 snapshots for a cloud computer, it automatically deletes the oldest one to keep the latest snapshot.

-5. In the left-side navigation pane, choose Resources & Terminals > Cloud Computers.
+5. In the left-side navigation pane, choose Resources > Cloud Computers.

 6. In the upper-left corner of the top navigation bar, select a region.

-7. On the Cloud Computers page, find the cloud computer with which you want to associate an automatic snapshot policy, click the ⋮ icon in the Actions column, and then select Change Automatic Snapshot Policy.
+7. On the Cloud Computers page, find the cloud computer to which you want to apply an automatic snapshot policy, click the ⋮ icon in the Actions column, and then select Change Automatic Snapshot Policy.

-8. In the Change Automatic Snapshot Policy panel, enable the automatic snapshot policy feature, select a policy, and then click OK.
+8. In the Change Automatic Snapshot Policy panel, turn on the Automatic Snapshot Policy switch, select a policy, and then click OK.

-9. In the message that appears, click OK.
+9. In the confirmation message that appears, click OK.

-After you associate the policy with the cloud computer, you can click the ID of the cloud computer.
-On the page that appears, you can view the policy in the Basic Information section.
+After you apply the automatic snapshot policy to the cloud computer, click the ID of the cloud computer.
+In the Other Information section of the Details page, check the applied policy.

 Restore data

-When data on a cloud computer is lost due to system errors or incorrect operations, you can use snapshots to restore data to a specific point in time.
+If data is lost on a cloud computer due to system errors or incorrect operations, you can use snapshots to restore it to a specific point in time.

 Warning

-1. In the left-side navigation pane, choose Resources & Terminals > Cloud Computers.
+1. In the left-side navigation pane, choose Resources > Cloud Computers.

 2. In the upper-left corner of the top navigation bar, select a region.